No-Regret Learning in Partially-Informed Auctions: General Masking Functions

 \subsection{Computational Complexity}

 The key challenge in applying \expalg out-of-the-box is that it computes multiplicative weight updates over every policy $\pi_{\vec{v}}$ with $\vec{v} \in \cV$---an exponential number of policies.
 We show that by exploiting our problem structure, we can perform these multiplicative weight updates in each round in polynomial time.
 In particular, we show that we can efficiently compute the purchase probabilities $\bar\vxi_t[0]$ and $\bar\vxi_t[1]$ without computing the multiplicative weights $w_t^{\vv}$ for each $\vv \in \cV$ explicitly, and therefore Algorithm~\ref{alg:exp4} can be run with polynomial per-round runtime.
+Intuitively, rather than sum over every vector in $\cV = \times_{i = 1}^n \cV_i$ as in the definitions of $\bar\vxi_t[0]$ and $\bar\vxi_t[1]$, we show how to sum over individual elements in $\cup_{i = 1}^n \cV_i$, of which there are $\tau + n = \tilde\cO(\sqrt{Tn} + n).$ We provide the complete proof in Appendix~\ref{app:proof-exp4}.